ThunderFly-aerospace/docs/instruments/TF-B1/index.md

 ![Example of experimental gondola](https://raw.githubusercontent.com/ODZ-UJF-AV-CR/FIK-6/refs/heads/FIK-6/doc/img/FIK-6_gondola_weight.jpg)

 {: .origin }
-TF-B1 was born from our need to test ThunderFly avionics under genuinely extreme conditions — stratospheric cold down to −60 °C, near-vacuum pressure, and intense UV radiation that quickly degrades most off-the-shelf electronics.
-Rather than adapting to the limitations of existing platforms, we built our own stratospheric balloon system tailored to our avionics testing requirements.
-After successfully validating our sensors and modems at 30 km altitude across multiple missions, we realized the platform itself was valuable — and we now offer it to other researchers and engineering teams facing the same challenge.
+TF-B1 was created, based on our need to test ThunderFly avionics under extreme conditions — stratospheric cold down to −60 °C, near-vacuum pressure, and intense radiation that quickly degrades most off-the-shelf electronics.
+Rather than adapting of existing platforms, we built our own stratospheric balloon system tailored to our atmospheric sensors testing requirements.
+After successfully validating our telemetry links at 30 km altitude across multiple missions, we realized the platform itself was valuable — and we now offer it to other researchers and engineering teams facing simillar challenge.

 ## Main design highlights